Rape culture: Origins and usage

-The term "rape culture" was first coined in the 1970s in the United States by second-wave feminists and applied to contemporary American culture as a whole.
-During the 1970s, second-wave feminists had begun to engage in consciousness-raising efforts designed to educate the public about the prevalence of rape.
+The term "rape culture" was first used in the 1970s by second-wave feminists in the United States and applied to contemporary American culture as a whole.
+During the 1970s, feminists had begun to engage in consciousness-raising efforts designed to educate the public about the prevalence of rape.
 Previously, according to Canadian psychology professor Alexandra Rutherford, most Americans assumed that rape, incest, and wife-beating were rare.
 The concept of rape culture posited that rape was common and normal in American culture and that it was an extreme manifestation of pervasive societal misogyny and sexism.
-Rape was redefined as a violent crime rather than a sex crime and its motive redefined from desire for sexual pleasure to male domination, intimidation and a sense of control over gender norms.
-Rape also started to be reexamined through the eyes of the victims rather than the perpetrators.
+Rape was redefined as a violent crime rather than a sex crime, and its motive redefined from desire for sexual pleasure to male domination, intimidation and control.
+Rape also began to be reexamined through the eyes of the victims rather than the perpetrators.

-The first published use of the term appears to have been in 1974 in Rape: The First Sourcebook for Women, edited by Noreen Connell and Cassandra Wilson for the New York Radical Feminists.
+The first published use of the term appears to have been in 1974 in Rape: The First Sourcebook for Women, edited by Noreen Connell and Cassandra Wilson as a project of New York Radical Feminists.
 In the book, the group wrote, "our ultimate goal is to eliminate rape and that goal cannot be achieved without a revolutionary transformation of our society".
 This book and Susan Brownmiller's 1975 Against Our Will: Men, Women and Rape were among the earliest to include first-person accounts of rape.
 Their authors intended to demonstrate that rape was much more common than previously believed.
 In the book, Brownmiller comments that women never talk about rape because they do not want to be open about a "crime against their physical integrity", which explains public ignorance of rape's prevalence.
 Brownmiller, a member of the New York Radical Feminists, argued that both academia and the public ignore incidents of rape.
 She helped psychologists begin observing and studying what sparked this "rape supportive culture".
 Against Our Will is considered a landmark work on feminism and sexual violence and one of the pillars of modern rape studies.